Jingxuaw/PRS-project_Your-Dietician/README.md

 After users choose what they eat today, the system will tell them the total calorw intake and how many calories then still can ingest.

-If click the Sports Recommendation button, it will recomend which sports they can do to consume the calorie intakes.
+If click the Sports Recommendation button, it will recommend which sports they can do to consume the calorie intakes.

 Click Recalculate to empty the choosen box.